 Remain alert when watching infants in the bathtub or near a pool or any body of water and when they are learning to walk.

 For infants, recommendations for nutrition are based on age.
 The doctor can help parents weigh the benefits of breastfeeding Breastfeeding Breast milk is the ideal food for newborns.
-Although babies may be fed breast milk or formula, doctors recommend exclusive breastfeeding for at least the first 6 months and introducing appropriate... read more versus formula-feeding Formula Feeding In the hospital, newborns are usually fed shortly after delivery, then ideally on demand thereafter.
+Although babies may be fed breast milk or formula, the World Health Organization (WHO) and American Academy of Pediatrics (AAP) recommend exclusive... read more versus formula-feeding Formula Feeding In the hospital, newborns are usually fed shortly after delivery, then ideally on demand thereafter.
 During the first week after birth, babies take ½ ounce to 2 ounces at a time, gradually increasing... read more and give guidance regarding solid foods Starting Solid Foods in Infants The time to start solid food depends on the infant's needs and readiness.
 Generally, infants need solids when they are large enough to need a more concentrated source of calories than breast... read more .

 Parents should provide infants with a safe environment they can roam in and explore.
 Outdoor play should be encouraged from infancy.